oscarychen/drf-stripe-subscription/README.md

 This endpoint provides a list of active subscription items for the current user.

-### Created a checkout session using Stripe hosted Checkout page
+### Create a checkout session using Stripe hosted Checkout page

 ```
 my-site.com/stripe/checkout/